Outsourcing Business Processes

 Pre-sorting your bills and statements specifically for Royal Mail or DSA (downstream access) will offer huge savings on postage.

-Outsourcing this non core business activity enables you to have the option of sending paper based items and an electronic version as well.
 The data file can be pre-sorted for bills and statements that are required to be printed and posted or to be electronically sent.

 In effect, your only concern is ensuring the upload of the information file.
 This is the only part of the process that your business truly gets involved in.

-The biggest advantage of outsource bill and statement printing is that your outsource provider does all the work associated with printing and prepping of your invoices and statements for mailing.
 You also have the flexibility to change the layout and format of your documents because most outsource printers can print in colour at the same time as printing the statement or invoice information therefore implementing a form change becomes effortless!

 Most customers have come to expect paperless billing and it is cheaper than sending a paper version.